a20351766/udo.1.4.0/docs/source/whatis.md

 ## A New Approach

-Fabric introduces a new architecture for transactions that we call **execute-order-validate**.
+UDO introduces a new architecture for transactions that we call **execute-order-validate**.
 It addresses the resiliency, flexibility, scalability, performance and confidentiality challenges faced by the order-execute model by separating the transaction flow into three steps: